 While this course is offered by the United States Coast Guard Auxiliary, registration with the Antique Boat Museum is required to be added to the roster.

-Weekday evening courses take place outside of the Museum’s regular operating hours.
-For this reason, only registered students will be permitted in campus buildings or on the grounds while class is taking place.
+On-campus: Study materials are included in tuition but students should bring their own writing utensils and notebooks.
+Meals are not provided.
+Weekday evening on-campus courses take place outside of the Museum’s regular operating hours.
+For this reason, only registered students will be permitted in campus buildings or on the grounds while on-campus class sessions are taking place.

 Questions?
 Contact Amanda Dudley: firstname.lastname@example.org or 315-686-4104 x225.

-2020 Boater Safety Dates:
+2020 ONLINE Boater Safety Dates: